github/codeql/docs/language/learn-ql/writing-queries/about-codeql-queries.rst

 Contributions to the standard queries and libraries are very welcome.
 For more information, see our `contributing guidelines <https://github.com/github/codeql/blob/main/CONTRIBUTING.md>`__.
 If you are contributing a query to the open source GitHub repository, writing a custom query for LGTM, or using a custom query in an analysis with the CodeQL CLI, then you need to include extra metadata in your query to ensure that the query results are interpreted and displayed correctly.
 See the following topics for more information on query metadata:

--  ":doc:`Metadata for CodeQL queries <query-metadata>`"
+-  ":doc:`Metadata for CodeQL queries <metadata-for-codeql-queries>`"
 -  `Query metadata style guide on GitHub <https://github.com/github/codeql/blob/main/docs/query-metadata-style-guide.md>`__

 Query contributions to the open source GitHub repository may also have an accompanying query help file to provide information about their purpose for other users.
-For more information on writing query help, see the `Query help style guide on GitHub <https://github.com/github/codeql/blob/main/docs/query-help-style-guide.md>`__ and the ":doc:`Query help files <query-help>`."
+For more information on writing query help, see the `Query help style guide on GitHub <https://github.com/github/codeql/blob/main/docs/query-help-style-guide.md>`__ and the ":doc:`Query help files <query-help-files>`."

 Query help files
 ****************

 When you write a custom query, we also recommend that you write a query help file to explain the purpose of the query to other users.
-For more information, see the `Query help style guide <https://github.com/github/codeql/blob/main/docs/query-help-style-guide.md>`__ on GitHub, and the ":doc:`Query help files <query-help>`."
+For more information, see the `Query help style guide <https://github.com/github/codeql/blob/main/docs/query-help-style-guide.md>`__ on GitHub, and the ":doc:`Query help files <query-help-files>`."